 The price I see most often is $3.99/pound.
 I have seen them for a dollar more and a dollar less.
 I have seen both Kroger and Trader Joe's price them per fruit instead of by the pound.

-You are likely wondering why are they so expensive?
+You are likely wondering why are they more expensive than other varieties?
 The reasons are legit.
 They are harder to harvest and grow than other mandarins and oranges.
 The "knob" on the top of the Sumo can easily be damaged, so they have to harvest into small bins, instead of large crates like they do with other types of citrus.
 This increases the labor cost.

 In 2022, I started seeing smaller fruit in 2-pound bags at Sprouts for $5.99 a bag.